 Pakistan annually producing more than 2.5 million tons although having lowest average per hectare production of 9.5 tons comparing world developed countries of more than 25-30 tons.
 Average export of citrus of Pakistan is about 0.325 Million tons per year which is less than 10% of total production.
 Pakistan is getting it export share 120 Million USD annually which is a minor share of world citrus business only 1.5 percent.
 In Pakistan there are more than 300 citrus processing units working seasonally having more than 5 tones per hour production capacity based on regular farm supply.
 More than 180 units are registered with Pakistan Horticulture Development & Export Company (PHDEC) very much contributing advance technology transfer and capacity building in supply chain aspects to all stakeholders.
-Pakistan citrus processing industry has achieved all international standards and meeting all SPS protocols and guidelines.
-Currently more than 42 citrus processing units are registered and qualified in HACCP, ISO 22000:2005, BRC, IFS and about 20,000 acres of production area is certified in Global GAP.
+Pakistan citrus processing units are registered and guidelines.
+Currently more than 42 citrus processing units are registered and guideline in HACCP, ISO 22000:2005, BRC, IFS and about 20,000 acres of production area is certified in Global GAP.